Drup/drup.github.io/_posts/2016-08-02-difflists.md

 The idea is the following, if we consider the function `(fun x -> 1 :: 2 :: x)`, concatenating at the end of the list is very cheap (It's O(1)).
 If we keep a handle that points to the end of the list, we can substitute it by whatever we want.
 In Prolog, the handle is a unification variable.
 In the [dlist][] implementation, it's a function parameter.

-I encourage people to read the the Prolog tutorial above, Prolog is a very fun language.
+I encourage people to read the Prolog tutorial above, Prolog is a very fun language.
 It uses a quite different paradigm than OCaml, which is always very enlightening.

 ## Back to OCaml